News & Trending Shopping & Deals News

-19 States Offering Back to School Sales Tax Holidays in 2024
+17 States Offering Back-to-School Sales Tax Holidays in 2024

-In an effort to offset the high cost of back-to-school shopping, these states are offering sales tax holidays for school supplies.
+To offset the cost of back-to-school shopping, these states are offering sales tax holidays for school supplies.

 Fact checked

-However, a number of states across the U.S. have sales tax holidays to help families save on back-to-school shopping.
-A tax holiday is a period of time where sales tax is waived, or reduced, on a specific category of items.
+A number of states across the U.S. have sales tax holidays to help families save on back-to-school shopping.
+A tax holiday is a period of time when sales tax is waived or reduced on a specific category of items.

 In most states, the back-to-school sales tax holidays last a few days in the summer and waive taxes on items like office supplies, clothing, computers, or books.
-For many, this could be a good strategy for dealing with inflation.
+For many, this could help them get ahead financially.

 Here are the states and territories that offer back-to-school tax breaks and what items are included during these holidays.